stanford-cs149/asst3/README.md

 SAXPY (recall your results from saxpy on Program 5 from Assignment 1)?

 __Question 2.__ Compare and explain the difference between the results provided by two sets of timers (timing only the kernel execution vs. timing the entire process of moving data to the GPU and back in addition to the kernel execution).
 Are the bandwidth values observed *roughly* consistent with the reported bandwidths available to the different components of the machine?
-(Hint: You should use the web to track down the memory bandwidth of an NVIDIA K80 GPU, and the maximum transfer speed of the computer's PCIe-x16 bus.
-It's [PCIe 3.0](https://en.wikipedia.org/wiki/PCI_Express), and a 16-lane bus connecting the CPU with the GPU.)
+(Hint: You should use the web to track down the memory bandwidth of an NVIDIA T4 GPU, and the maximum transfer speed of the computer's PCIe-x16 bus.
+It's [PCIe 3.0](https://en.wikipedia.org/wiki/PCI_Express), and a 16-lane bus connecting the CPU with the GPU.).
+Hint: <https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/tesla-t4/t4-tensor-core-datasheet-951643.pdf>

 ## Part 2: CUDA Warm-Up 2: Parallel Prefix-Sum (10 pts) ##